jvkiran/testrepo/src/data/pages/terms-launch.md

 -   the Processing is necessary for the establishment, exercise or defence of legal rights; or
 -   we have, in accordance with applicable law, obtained your explicit consent prior to Processing your Sensitive Personal Data (as above, this legal basis is only used in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way).

-#### 2.7 Consequences if we may not collect your Personal Data
+#### 2.8 Consequences if we may not collect your Personal Data

 We need your Personal Data to provide our Services to you and/or perform our contractual obligations towards you.
 Without providing such Personal Data, we may not be able to provide you the services you are intending to receive.

-#### 2.8 Consent and withdrawal
+#### 2.9 Consent and withdrawal

 Any consent is provided freely.
 If you give your consent, you have the right to withdraw your consent at any time.
 The withdrawal of consent does not affect the lawfulness of Processing based on consent before its withdrawal.
 After your withdrawal we will stop to Process your Personal Data, including storage.
 This paragraph is only relevant for Processing that is entirely voluntary – it does not apply for Processing that is necessary or obligatory in any way.

 To withdraw your consent, please send us an e-mail to <gdpr@oceanprotocol.com> or a letter to Ocean Protocol Foundation Limited, 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439.

-#### 2.9 Cookies
+#### 2.10 Cookies

 We may use cookies from time to time.
 A Cookie is a unique text file that a Web site can send to your browser software.
 Cookies do not include any Personal Data.
 We may use Cookies to identify the browser you are using so that our website displays properly.
 We also use cookies in various places on our website in order to document your visit to our website and allow for a more efficient website design.

 If you do not want to allow us to use Cookies, you can disable Cookie installation via your browser setting or refuse the installation of Cookies when prompted to this effect.
 You also have the option of deleting Cookies from your computer’s hard disk at any time.
-The Cookies will be deleted automatically after the period of time prescribed by the concerned regulations in force at that time.
+The Cookies will be deleted automatically after the web session of the browser ended.

-#### 2.10 Marketing Activities
+#### 2.11 Marketing Activities

 In case you consented to our Marketing Policy, we may transfer your Personal Data to our business partners

 -   DEX Pte.
-Ltd. (Singapore),
+Ltd. (20 Pasir Panjang Rd, Singapore 11743),
--   BigchainDB GmbH (Berlin, Germany),
+-   BigchainDB GmbH (Chausseestraße 19, 10115, Berlin, Germany),
--   Fractal Blockchain GmbH (Berlin, Germany),
+-   Fractal Blockchain GmbH (Neue Grünstraße 27, 10179 Berlin, Germany),
--   CoinList Services LLC (San Francisco, CA, USA)
+-   CoinList Services LLC (850 Montgomery Street, Suite 350, San Francisco, CA 94133, United States)

 in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange or to market and promote our respective products and services.

-#### 2.11 Links to Business Partner and Co-Branded Sites
+#### 2.12 Links to Business Partner and Co-Branded Sites

 Certain links contained on Ocean Protocol Foundation web sites may direct you to co-branded web sites maintained by Ocean Protocol Foundation or to companies which Ocean Protocol Foundation has established business relationships.
 When you submit information to one of these co-branded sites or partner companies, you may be submitting it to both Ocean Protocol Foundation and these business partners.
 Under no circumstances may Ocean Protocol Foundation be held responsible for the privacy practices of these business partners and we therefore strongly encourage you to read their respective privacy policies as they may differ from ours.

-#### 2.12 When we erase your Personal Data
+#### 2.13 When we erase your Personal Data

 We erase your Personal Data automatically when they are no longer required for the purposes listed above.
 We also erase your Personal Data according to your request and if further storage is neither required nor permitted by applicable laws.

-#### 2.13 Your rights related to data privacy
+#### 2.14 Your rights related to data privacy

 You have the right to request access to and rectification or erasure of your Personal Data, or restriction of their Processing.
 Furthermore, you have the right to object Processing as well as to request data portability.
 If you are in the EU you have the right to file a complaint to the responsible European Data Protection Authority.

-#### 2.14 Our contact information, Data Controller
+#### 2.15 Our contact information, Data Controller

 If you have a direct business relationship with us, we are Data Controller according to Art.
 4 para.
 7 GDPR.
 For any requests you can contact us as follows: